runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 This is why, when we wrote the program `colorOf(Banana())`, `krun` was able to execute that program: because it represented a term of sort `Color` that was parsed and interpreted by K's interpreter.
-Seen this way, you can see how that string represents a sentence in the formal language defined by the above grammar.
-K then parses it automatically into an AST of that term, and then, since the symbol `colorOf` is a function, it evaluates that function using the rules that define it.
+In other words, `krun` parses and interprets terms according to the grammar defined by the developer.
+It is automatically converted into an AST of that term, and then the `colorOf` function is evaluated using the function rules provided in the definition.

 Bringing us back to the file `lesson-03-a.k`, we can see that this grammar has given a simple BNF grammar for expressions over booleans.
 We have defined